eugenius1/eugenius1.github.io/b/i-did-a-clinical-trial-and-survived.md

   exclude: true
 ---

 **<abbr title="Too long; didn't read">TL;DR</abbr>**: I had a pretty good experience and got money that covered my lacking student finance.
-I found out about the world of clinical trials and what to anticipate as a volunteer.
-I discovered a bit more about my own body.
+I discovered the world of clinical trials and what to anticipate as a volunteer.
+They are a lot safer now than 10 years ago.

 ---

+<a id="intro"></a>
 Last month, I successfully completed 8 weeks after being injected with a single dose of a study drug.
 This is the first brief I received before getting screened:

 > The study drug being developed in this study is a compound called benralizumab for the **treatment of asthma**.
-This is a first time into man study.
+This is [[not](#safety)] a first time into man study.
 This study consists of **1 night in–house and 9 outpatients visits**.
 We are looking for **healthy male** volunteers (aged 18-55).
 Volunteers must be non-smokers for at least 3 months prior to screening.
 The inconvenience allowance for this study is **£1,700**.

 But before we get started, let me take you back to how I got into clinical trials.